By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 With sports like divining, trauma injuries are much less common.
 It’s more likely a perforated eardrum will occur because of excessive pressure.

 If you believe you’ve suffered a sports injury to your ear, because of somebody else’s negligence (which could include a deliberate act, a lack of supervision or a lack of training), contact us today.
-We’ll assess your claim for free to see if you could claim.
+We’ll assess your case for free to see if you could have grounds to make ear injury claims.

 What Are The Symptoms Of An Ear Injury?